andrewbaughman/dotfiles/README.md

 ## Highlights

 - Minimal efforts to install everything, using a [Makefile](./Makefile)
-- Mostly based around Homebrew, Caskroom and Node.js, latest Bash + GNU Utils
+- Mostly based around Homebrew and Caskroom.
+I've temporarily removed Node.js tools.
+Also latest Zsh
 - Fast and colored prompt
 - Updated macOS defaults
 - Well-organized and easy to customize